andrewprock/pokerstove/README.md

 PokerStove
 ==========

 The core libraries of pokerstove are being open sourced.
 The project is currently in the process of reviewing the code and evaluating licences.
 Once a license has been settled on, and the code sanitized the first commits can start.
 Until then, please find the old installer in the win32 directory.
+You can also find the apk file for the Android version of the utility in the android folder.

 ## Libraries